feathersui/feathersui-website/docs/as3-starling/numeric-stepper.md

 ### Skinning the Text Input

 This section only explains how to access the text input sub-component.
-Please read [How to use the Feathers `TextInput` component](./text-input.md) for full details about the skinning properties that are available on `TextInput` components.
+Please read [How to use the `TextInput` component](./text-input.md) for full details about the skinning properties that are available on `TextInput` components.

 #### With a Theme